PowerCommands/PowerCommands2022/Docs/ExtendYourConfiguration.md

 }
 ```

-Note that a simple string property **DefaultGitRepositoryPath** has been addes as well.
+Note that a simple string property **DefaultGitRepositoryPath** has been added as well.
 But this is not enough, the yaml file **PowerCommandsConfiguration.yml** must be updated to contain the new configuration content.
 The new configuration file will now look like this.

 ```
 version: 1.0